jamesheald/COIN/README.md

 The COIN model can be fit either to an individual participants’ data or to the average data of a group of participants.
 Here, the case of the average group data is presented, as an individual participant is a special case of a group with 1 member.

 The COIN model is fit to data by finding the parameters that minimise the negative log of the likelihood function.
 To calculate the negative log-likelihood, create an object array with one object per participant.
 For each object, define the relevant model parameters, the paradigm and the adaptation data using the corresponding [properties](#properties) of the object.
-For example:
+As an example object array:
 ```
 for p = 1:P % loop over participants